 The CDA relies heavily on King County support to accomplish its mission and programs.
 Reduction or elimination of King County funding sources could have a substantial detrimental impact on the CDA operations.
-Current legislation temporarily discontinues the use of lodging tax receipts for cultural purposes in King County until 2021.
-The CDA has designated the Cultural Special Account Fund as the funding source for lodging tax program expenditures during this interim period.
+In addition, the CDA's operations are heavily dependent on lodging tax revenues which have been negatively impacted by COVID-19.
+There is uncertainty at this time on the timing and projected amount of 2022 lodging tax revenues.
+The CDA is evaluating potential program reductions and other financial strategies in the event that lodging tax revenues are insufficient to meet planned program needs.

-Revenues and expenses to be recognized in the 2020 government-wide statement of activities are expected to remain at 2019 levels in all categories except for (1) projected net increase of \$1.5 million in program support from King County; (2) projected decrease of \$0.6 million in investment earnings and (3) projected net increase of \$0.6 million in expenses for culture program activities.
+Revenues and expenses to be recognized in the 2022 government-wide statement of activities are expected to remain at 2021 levels in all categories except for (1) projected increase in revenues and expenditures of \$9.0 million for a one-time pass-through of American Rescue Plan Act funds from King County, (2) projected increase of \$3.6 million in lodging tax revenues, subject to the uncertainty described above; (3) projected increase of \$2.8 million in program support from King County; and (4) projected net increase of \$5.5 million in expenses for other cultural program activities.

-Revenues and expenses to be recognized in the 2020 fund financial statements are expected to remain at 2019 levels in all categories except for (1) projected decrease of \$6.2 million in One Percent for Art Special Revenue Fund revenues from program support from King County; (2) projected decrease of \$0.6 million in investment earnings; (3) projected decrease of \$4.0 million in General Fund expenditures for culture program activities; (4) projected decrease of \$0.5 million in Lodging Tax Special Revenue Fund expenditures for culture program activities, and (5) projected \$3.2 million increase in One Percent for Art Special Revenue Fund expenditures for culture program activities.
+Revenues and expenses to be recognized in the 2022 fund financial statements are expected to remain at 2021 levels in all categories except for (1) projected increase of \$9.0 million in General Fund program support from King County for a one-time pass-through of American Rescue Plan Act funds, (2) projected increase of \$3.6 million in Cultural Special Account lodging tax revenues, subject to the uncertainties described above; (3) projected decrease of \$4.8 million in One Percent for Art Special Revenue Fund revenues from program support from King County; (4) projected increase of \$9.0 million in General Fund expenditures for a one-time pass-through of American Rescue Plan Act funds; (5) projected increase of \$2.0 million in Lodging Tax Special Revenue Fund expenditures for culture program activities, and (6) projected increase of \$2.5 million in One Percent for Art Special Revenue Fund expenditures for culture states of \$2.5 million in One Percent for Art Special Revenue Fund expenditures for culture for a special Revenue Fund for Art Special Revenue Fund expenditures for culture for Special Revenue for Art Special Revenue Fund expenditures for culture program activities, and (6) projected increase of \$2.5 million in One Percent for Art Special Revenue Fund expenditures for culture program activities.